Skyscraper-scraping shelf cloud

 Here’s the most basic description of what’s happening:

 Rain cooled air spills out ahead of the storm, and wedges the warm air ahead up into the atmosphere.
 As that warm, humid air rises, it cools and condenses into droplets that shape the front edge of the cloud – not unlike when you can see your breath on a cold day.

-My other secret?
-Twitter.
-Shelf clouds can travel long distances and photographers may be taking and sharing photos of the shelf while it’s still hundreds miles away.
-And I follow enough meteorologists on Twitter, that if there’s a nice shelf cloud approaching, there’s a good chance I’ll see it before it arrives in Chicago.
+But there’s another secret weapon I use; social media, specifically Twitter.
+Shelf clouds can travel long distances and Wx-minded photographers are likely sharing photos while it’s still hundreds miles away.
+And if you follow enough meteorologists on Twitter, there’s a good chance you’ll see a photo of it before it arrives in your area.

-Basically, Twitter often times confirms my hunch, and once that happens, I venture out to wait for it.
-I like to pick a location where I can photograph the storm approaching from behind the skyline for maximum effect.
-If you’re positioned in such a way that the self cloud rolls over you from behind, you’ll most likely miss out on the cloud’s most dramatic structure.
+Basically, Twitter sometimes confirms my radar-induced hunch, and once that happens, I venture out and…wait.
+I like to pick a location where I can photograph the storm approaching from behind the skyline for maximum “shelf” effect.
+If you’re positioned in such a way that the self cloud rolls over you from behind, you’ll most likely miss out on the cloud’s layered structure.
 In other words, pick a composition that allows you to point your camera at the approaching system.

 While every shelf cloud is unique, and moves at different speeds, you can see just how fast things change.
 You’re best bet is to get out there before the storm arrives and hope Mother Nature puts on a show.

 P.S.
 Props to Andrew Pritchard // @SkyDrama for answering many of my shelf cloud related questions.
 And if you want another explanation of how shelf clouds form, check out the first few minutes of Andrew’s recent forecast.